moecherry99/AlexCherryFinalYearProject/README.md

 A server is created with Unity using [Photon 2](#references).
 The players character gets duplicated and the second player can play with the main camera focused on their character.
 (This function is not working due to the deadline being during the COVID-19 pandemic of 2020.
 Access to another machine was prohibited and it was not able to be tested from a singular machine and proved difficult).
 More information on [Photon](#photon-2-engine) is seen down below.

 ### Photon 2 Engine
 In order for Photon to work, a server must be set up first.
+When loading up the application in Unity, scripts from the **PhotonScripts** folder will all connect to the servers in synchronization.
+The connection will be established with your hosting server (in this case the **Europe servers**), and the player will connect after establishing and allowing that connection to go through.

 All credits go to [Photon](#references) for this image.
 ![alt photon](readmescreenshots/ServerClientModel.png)